Spongeorge/immune-cell-analysis/README.md

 This is a [Dash](https://dash.plotly.com/) web app for analyzing clinical trial cell count data, built with a pretty standard modular architecture, and written in Python.

-The code is organized into a few layers:
+The code is organized into a few modules:

 #### Database Layer (`database/`)
 - Code to set up and load an SQLite database from `data/cell-count.csv`